stennety/mywebsite/about.md

 ## What I offer

-Happiest when taking the design process through in to writing efficient code, and knowing that I am presenting information to users in the most effective way.
+Happiest when taking the design process through in to writing efficient code, and knowing that I am presenting information to people in the most effective way.
 The web is always changing and I have a real interest in the mobile and web application based platforms and the new opportunities they present.

 ### Skills I bring